texfaq/texfaq.github.io/FAQ-labelfig.md

 `picture` environment on a graphic included by use of `\includegraphics`.
 This treatment lends itself to ready placement of texts and the like on top of a graphic.
-The package can draw a grid for planning your ''attack''; the distribution comes with simple examples.
+The package can draw a grid for planning your "attack"; the distribution comes with simple examples.

 The [`lpic`](https://ctan.org/pkg/lpic) package is somewhat similar to [`overpic`](https://ctan.org/pkg/overpic);